Smertig/banana/docs/api/tg/methods/send_video_note.rst

    Unique identifier for the target chat or username of the target channel (in the format @channelusername)

+   .. cpp:member:: optional_t<integer_t> message_thread_id

+   Unique identifier for the target message thread (topic) of the forum; for forum supergroups only

    .. cpp:member:: variant_t<input_file_t, string_t> video_note

    Video note to send.
 Pass a file_id as String to send a video note that exists on the Telegram servers (recommended) or upload a new video using multipart/form-data.
-More info on Sending Files ».
+More information on Sending Files ».
 Sending video notes by a URL is currently unsupported

    .. cpp:member:: optional_t<integer_t> duration